Comparing the motion of dark matter and standard model particles on cosmological scales: Introduction

+In this work, we assume that general relativity is valid, and we test for the presence of non-gravitational interactions (often called fifth force) acting on dark matter in this framework.
+We constrain the amplitude of the fifth force by combining redshift-space distortions with gravitational lensing.
 We use recent measurements of the Weyl potential at four different redshifts~\cite{Tutusaus:2023aux}, obtained from galaxy-galaxy lensing and galaxy clustering measurements from the first three years of Dark Energy Survey (DES) data~\cite{DES:2021wwk}, and combine them with measurements of galaxy velocities (encoded in the growth rate of structure) at 22 redshifts from various spectroscopic surveys~\cite{Howlett:2017asq,Huterer:2016uyq,Hudson:2012gt,Turnbull:2011ty,Davis:2010sw,Song:2008qt,Blake:2013nif,eBOSS:2020yzd,Blake:2012pj,Pezzotta:2016gbo,Okumura:2015lvp,eBOSS:2018yfg}.
 With this we place constraints on the strength of the fifth force at the first four redshift bins considered for the lens galaxies in the DES Year~3 analysis~\cite{DES:2021wwk}.
 We find that the parameter encoding the strength of the fifth force is compatible with zero at all redshift and can be constrained with an error ranging from $0.17-0.29$, depending on redshift.
 Assuming a fifth force with constant strength over the range of observation, we constrain its amplitude to lie within $-21\%$ and $7\%$ of the gravitational interaction strength.

-We show that future surveys such as LSST\,\footnote{\url{https://rubinobservatory.org}} and DESI will improve the constraints, allowing us to detect a departure from pure gravitational interaction at the level of $3-6\%$ per redshift bin, over the range $z\in [0.51,1.35]$.
+Our method does not depend on specific theories for the fifth force.
+It relies however on the assumption that at high redshift the fifth force is negligible such that the matter power spectrum constrained by the CMB is recovered; and on the assumption that the background evolution of the Universe follows that of a $\Lambda$CDM model.
+These assumptions--which can in principle be relaxed--have indeed been applied in the redshift-space distortion analysis and the gravitational lensing analysis used for our constraints.
+We show that future surveys such as the Legacy Survey of Space and Time (LSST)~\cite{LSST2025} and DESI will improve the constraints, allowing us to detect a departure from pure gravitational interaction at the level of $3-6\%$ per redshift bin, over the range $z\in [0.51,1.35]$.
 Assuming a constant strength tightens the constraints to 2\%.